GunnarFarneback/GoGameGraphs/README.md

 the empty position, which corresponds to the longest game of go that can be played on the specific board graph.

-Go Game Graphs are sparse directed graphs with an abundance of cycles.
+Go Game Graphs are sparse directed graphs with an abundance of cycles and a small radius.
 They range from very small up to arbitrarily large sizes and could be useful for testing various graph algorithms applicable to this kind of graph.

 This repository provides:
 * Code in Julia and C to generate all Go Game Graphs induced from